So, last week, I stumbled upon a food+exercise blog and decided I try it out.

-Plus- I believe that the “fair use” rule can protect this kind of non commercial-non profit- reviewing only use of partial and not full content, and last but not least: I believe that since I altered the recipe by subbing bran for another ingredient- it would be considered legally as my creation-while undeniably relying on another person’s idea- then again: and this is important to remember- ideas are not protected by copyrights.
+Plus- I believe that the “fair use” rule can protect this kind of non-commercial-non profit- reviewing only the use of partial and not full content, and last but not least: I believe that since I altered the recipe by subbing bran for another ingredient- it would be considered legally as my creation-while undeniably relying on another person’s idea- then again: and this is important to remember- ideas are not protected by copyrights.

-For obvious reasons I am not about to tell you what the recipe was for, but- I will share with you 2 other nice tricks I tried, one passed to me from a friend that has no interest in copyrights, and another was advice given publicly in a news article- for the benefit of all mankind.
+For obvious reasons I am not about to tell you what the recipe was for, but- I will share with you 2 other nice tricks I tried, one passed to me from a friend that has no interest in copyrights, and another was the advice given publicly in a news article- for the benefit of all mankind.

 Now to more positive energy-

 I’ve learned a method to make salted trail mix nuts at home -if there is anything we’ve learned from COVID-19 it’s that you can never have enough tricks concerning homesteading.